LCC-CIT/CS295N-CourseMaterials/Notes/AzureMySqlSetupGuide.md

 By specifying an environment, `Development` or `Production`, you can control which `appsettings.json` file and by that, which connection string is used for the `update` command.
 Here is an example:
 ```
-dotnet ef database update -- --environment
+dotnet ef database update -- --environment production
 ```
 Note that there are two sets of dashes, `-- --` , this is not a typo!

-### Specify a Connetion String in the Command
+### Specify a Connection String in the Command

 Use this command to update the database and apply a migration: